javascript-obfuscator/javascript-obfuscator/README.md

 You can use this setting to adjust the probability (from 0 to 1) that a string literal will be inserted into the `stringArray`.

-This setting is useful with large code size because repeatdely calls to the `stringArray` array can slightly slow down your code.
+This setting is useful with large code size because repeatdely calls to the string array can slightly slow down your code.

 `stringArrayThreshold: 0` equals to `stringArray: false`.